stretchr/sdk-js/README.md

   * `/.../` - Regex (e.g. .where("number", "/[0-9]+/"))

 ## Users and Authentication
-to authenticate your users, just specify the method of authentication you want to use:
+To authenticate your users, just specify the method of authentication you want to use:
 ```
 stretchr.login("github")
 ```
+You can view a list of supported authorization types [on our docs](http://docs.stretchr.com/users-and-permissions/users.md).

 This will redirect users through the oauth workflow and return them with a valid user key.
 The SDK will automatically snag that key for you, and all future requests will be authenticated.

 To check if a user is already logged in, you can call